bsaxen/simuino/trunk/README.txt

 The following parameters are configured in the file, config.txt :

 LOG_LEVEL  2		    // Level of information to be displayed during simulation (0,1,2,3)
 DELAY    100		    // Delay in ms between each step/instruction  (0 - 1000)
 LOG_FILE   0		    // Save the log information to the file: log.txt (YES=1,NO=0)
+SKETCH     <path+name>      // file name of source of the sketch (used when loading) SERVUINO   servuino/data.se // where to find simulation data
 --------------------------------------------------
 6. Scenarios
 --------------------------------------------------